 Georgetown real estate is some of the most expensive in Texas, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Georgetown is a decidedly white-collar city, with fully 85.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Georgetown is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Georgetown who work in management occupations (12.50%), office and administrative support (11.77%), and sales jobs (10.20%).
+Georgetown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Georgetown is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Georgetown who work in sales jobs (12.75%), management occupations (12.46%), and office and administrative support (12.04%).

 Also of interest is that Georgetown has more people living here who work in computers and math than 95% of the places in the US.

 Georgetown is a very ethnically-diverse city.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
 Georgetown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.86% of the city’s residents.
-Important ancestries of people in Georgetown include English, Irish, French , and Scottish.
+People of Hispanic or Latino origin account for 20.13% of the city’s residents.
+Important ancestries of people in Georgetown include German, English, Irish, French, and Scottish.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.